快猫短视频

 Implanted ports (also called a port, Mediport, or port-a-cath)

-• After the infusion is complete, the needle will be removed.
-The port itself is all under the skin, so when it is not being used it looks like a small bump.
+• needle removed.
+The port itself lies under the skin, so when it isn’t being used, it looks like a small bump.

 • Single and double ports are available.
 Single ports allow one infusion at a time.
 Double ports allow two infusions at the same time.
+Each port must be accessed with its own needle.

 • Ports can stay in for months or years.